yashgajera04/game/README.md

 19. VR Game – Virtual reality interaction and physics-based mechanics.
 20. Procedurally Generated World – Dynamic levels or terrain generation.
 21. MMORPG – Persistent world with player progression, quests, and networking.
-Would you like details on any specific project? 🚀